gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 ## Motor Mount

 In this section you'll assemble the motor mounts.
 Properly installed parts on the motor mount are essential to making the actuators work without issues such as having a segment stick or jam in an extended or retracted position.
 The figure below summarizes the assembly for the motor mount.
-There are three parts: the **(A) motor mount**, the **(B) pinion reduction gear**, and **(C) pinion gear shaft**.
+There are three parts: the **(A) motor mount** white matte PLA `digit-motor-mount.stl`, the **(B) pinion reduction gear** nylon `digit-gear30.stl`, and **(C) pinion gear shaft**.
 Discard the red support section.
 ![actuatorfigure](../img/actuator/motor-mount-figure.webp)
 The tools and parts needed to assemble the motor mount include: 3d printed motor mount in PLA and Nylon pinion reduction gear, a 20mm metal shaft made from a jumbo paper clip, a soldering station capable of a heat setting of 250° C, clamping tweezers with a thin piece of metal.